nhsengland/rap_intro_to_python/workshop_1/using_python_on_terminal.md

 Here: we get an error.
 Errors are really useful!
 We're told that this a "TypeError", which is do to with the variable types, and that it's because the operator "-" isn't supported for variables of type string (str) and integer (int).

+We can find out the type of a variable by running:

 ```
 type(a)
 ```

 ## String manipulation

-While we can adds strings to numbers, we can add them to each other, and multiply them.
+While we can't adds strings and numbers togehter, we can add them to each other, and multiply them.

 ```
 greeting = "Hi there, my name is"